 Building Products and PVC Compounds.
-Products made from PVC are used in construction materials ranging from water and sewer systems to home and commercial applications for siding, trim, mouldings, fence, deck, window and door systems.
-Our building products consist of two primary product groups: (i) exterior products, which includes siding, trim, mouldings, window profiles, fence and decking products; and (ii) PVC pipe, specialty PVC pipe and fittings.
-We manufacture and market exterior products under the Royal Building Products®, Celect Cellular Exteriors by Royal®, Zuri Premium Decking by Royal®, Royal S4S Trim Board® and Exterior Portfolio® brand names.
-We manufacture and market specialty pipe and fittings, water, sewer, irrigation and conduit pipe products under the North American Pipe® and Royal Building Products® brand names.
+Products made from PVC are used in materials ranging from water and sewer systems to home and commercial applications for siding, trim, mouldings, deck, window and door profiles.
+Our building products consist of two primary product groups: (i) exterior products, which includes siding, trim, mouldings, window profiles, decking products and roofing applications; and (ii) PVC pipe, specialty PVC pipe and fittings.
+We manufacture and market exterior products under the Royal Building Products®, Celect Cellular Exteriors by Royal®, Zuri Premium Decking by Royal®, Royal S4S Trim Board®, Exterior Portfolio® and DaVinci® brand names.
+We manufacture and market specialty pipe and fittings, water, sewer, irrigation and conduit pipe products under the NAPCOTM brand name.
 We manufacture film and sheet at our Shanghai facility for both Asian and global markets.
 Flexible PVC compounds are used for wire and cable insulation, medical films and packaging, flooring, wall coverings, automotive interior and exterior trims and packaging.
 Rigid extrusion PVC compounds are commonly used in window and door profiles, vertical blinds and construction products, including pipe and siding.
-Injection-molding PVC compounds are used in specialty products such as computer housings and keyboards, appliance parts and bottles.
+Injection-molding PVC compounds are used in specialty products such as computer housings and keyboards, appliance parts and containers.
 Powder compounds are primarily used in window and door profiles and pipe and fittings.
-All of our building products and PVC compounds are sold to external customers.
 The combined capacity of our 36 building products and PVC compounds plants is approximately 3.4 billion pounds per year.